 The guidelines for the 2020 Nature In View show are now available.
 Please visit the Downloads page for a copy.

-Our next meeting will be on Thursday, November 14th.
-Please note the changed date!
-This will be the second competition night of the year.
+Our next program will be on Thursday, January 16, 2020.
 We’ll be meeting in the Pullman Room at the Chicago Botanic Garden, 1000 Lake Cook Road, Glencoe, IL 60022.
 We hope you will join us for this outstanding presentation!

 Did you miss the 2019 Nature in View show at the Greenhouse Galleries in Regenstein Center?